syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

    new Employee () {Name = "Sophia", Background=Colors.Blue, Id = "1000", Foreground = Colors.Green},
 };

-// Adding the scheduler resource collection to the schedule resources of SfSchedule. this.Scheduler.ResourceView.Resources = resources;
+//Adding the scheduler resource collection to the schedule resources of the SfSchedule. this.Scheduler.ResourceView.Resources = resources;

 {% endhighlight %}